blcxtranslations/blcx/_translated/chapter-0053.md

 ......

 In the blink of an eye, night fell.
 Lin Xuan got up off the ground.
 He had a face full of happiness.
 Success!
-Although he did not know how high-grade Red Silk grass hid one's cultivation, since the books did not describe it and only glossed over it, but Lin Xuan was sure that this green liquid was even more effective that it.
+Although he did not know how high-grade Red Silk grass hid one's cultivation, since the books did not describe it and only glossed over it, but Lin Xuan was sure that this green liquid was even more effective than it.

 It was a very simple process.
 After drinking the liquid, it would change into a gas and enter the dantian.
 Then he could pour his spiritual power into that globe that was formed by the gas.